Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 #### Decide what data to publish

-Bearing in mind your priority use cases, you ought to review the OFDS [schema](../reference/schema.md) and decide which fields you want to publish.
+Bearing in mind your priority use cases, you ought to review the OFDS [data model](../reference/data_model.md) and decide which fields you want to publish.

 OFDS is designed for the public disclosure of open data.
 However, you can also use it to structure data that you want to share only with specific partners and data that you want to keep within your own organisation.
 As such, this step can involve deciding which fields to make public, which to share with partners and which to keep private.